ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

 The remainder of this guide assumes:

 - You are developing on a \*nix machine in the `~/code` folder.
-- You are building the app for the [NXP FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) target with the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded).
+- You are building the app for the [NXP FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) target with the [GNU Arm Embedded Toolchain](https://launchpad.net/gcc-arm-embedded).

 You can use these instructions as guidelines in the case of other targets on other host OSs.

 ##### Start with the `blinky` app

 Create a new mbed application called `uvisor-example` by running the following commands: